donghwan-shin/reengineering-week1-lab/README.md

 In fact, it is common to have multiple Python versions installed on your machine.
 Furthermore, you may want to install different Python packages for different projects.
 This is why a Python virtual environment is useful.

-To make it simple, we will use Anaconda to manage our Python virtual environments, including multiple Python versions.
-If you feel confident enough, you can use other tools, such as `pyenv` and `virtualenv`.
-However, we will not cover these tools in this module, and all the instructions will be based on Anaconda.

 ### How to Install Anaconda (10-15 minutes)
 You can download Anaconda from [here](https://www.anaconda.com/download).